percona/percona-xtradb-cluster/doc/source/wsrep-provider-index.rst

    :dyn: No
    :default: PT20S

-This variable specifies the period which PC protocol waits for EVS termination.
+This variable specifies the period for which the PC protocol waits for EVS termination.

 .. variable::  pc.npvo